The Basics: Overview

 Take these steps to lower your blood pressure:

 - Eat healthy, including foods that are low in saturated fat and sodium (salt).
+Get healthy eating tips.

 - Watch your weight by eating healthy and getting active.
+Learn how to stay at a healthy weight.

 - Remember to take medicines as prescribed (ordered) by your doctor.
+Learn more about blood pressure medicines.

 Small changes can add up.
 For example, losing just 10 pounds can help lower your blood pressure.